miyagis-forests/farmacy-food-kata/architecture/order-microservice-eda-view.md

     - by *Order BFF* when the customer updates or cancels an order.
 - It uses the CQRS pattern.

+#### Subscription order creation
+- This batch program generates purchases based on active subscription.
+- A subscription is charged every month.
+The payment has to be processed and notifications are generated, similar to a purchase order placed online.

 #### Reviews
 - Has endpoints to allow the customer to rate meals, add reviews, or give non-public feedback for verified purchases
 - Has also endpoints for querying and searching reviews and ratings.
 These endpoints are used when looking at a meal item